Troubleshooting Open Access (v5)

 1. Check the Dashboard Server v5 application pool account has read-only access

-2. Rerun generate for the dashboard experiencing issues
+2. Re-generate the dashboard experiencing issues

 If one particular dashboard is experiencing issues with Open Access we recommend you rerun the generate option for that dashboard.